Dive Brief:

 - Artificial intelligence adoption by corporate finance teams this year is consistent with 2024 levels, despite rising optimism around the technology, Gartner said Tuesday.

-- “This growing confidence shows that even though the pace of AI adoption in finance has slowed due to complexity, data, and talent challenges, organizations that overcome these barriers are reaping significant rewards,” Marco Steecker, senior director of research in Gartner’s finance practice, said in a press release.
+- “This growing confidence shows that even though the pace of AI adoption in finance has slowed due to complexity, data, and talent challenges, organizations that overcome these barriers are reaping significant rewards,” Marco Steecker, senior director of research in Gartner’s finance practice, said in the release.
 “As AI’s performance improves, and the technology evolves to address a wider array of use cases, CFOs should experience a virtuous cycle between AI development in finance and new opportunities to leverage the technology.”

 Dive Insight: